discord-tickets/docs/docs/managed.md

 #### Can my bot have a custom status/activity?

-Yes, you can include this in the comments field when you order, or ask later in a ticket on Discord.
+Yes, you can specify custom activities when you create a ticket.
 Check [the documentation](./self-hosting/configuration.md#presence) for available placeholders.

 #### Can I pay with PayPal?